mathew-odwyer/Server/README.md

 > 🎮 This project showcases full-stack game server development capabilities, demonstrating expertise in distributed systems, real-time networking, and secure architecture.

 <img width="1282" height="752" alt="Screenshot 2025-09-27 002412" src="https://github.com/user-attachments/assets/b08b891f-cfc9-417f-b13c-85ccf00f8964" />

+## Play The MVP

+We have a simple MVP demo environment setup for people to test out Winterhaven in it's early stages.
+Below you'll find instructions to play:

+1. Download the clients latest release [here](https://github.com/mathew-odwyer/Server/releases).
+2. Extract `Client-x64.zip` and run the `Client` application.

+> [!NOTE]
+> The game is **_not_** complete and is only hosted to showcase the project to potential employers whilst I'm looking for work.
+User account data **does not** persist and as a result, if the server crashes, your account will be deleted.

+> [!WARNING]
+> In rare cases, you may not be able to register or login due to the hosts networking bandwidth limitations for their free tier; however, this issue only occurs in instances where the client is built and ran from GMs CLI; compiled instances of the client seem to be fine.

 ## ✨ Key Features